TailUFPB/ZoomAI/README.md

 <h1>ZoomAI</h1>

+### Overview

+This project allows users to generate "infinite zoom" art based on their textual and visual inputs.
+Leveraging advanced models such as ChatGPT for prompt generation and Stable Diffusion for image inpainting and generation, the application takes user inputs to create detailed prompts and produces seamless, infinitely zoomable images.
+Users can explore and zoom into the created artworks.
+The primary aim is to offer a unique and immersive experience through captivating "infinite zoom" art.

-## Image Generation and Manipulation Pipeline
+### Image Generation and Manipulation Pipeline

 ![Imagem do WhatsApp de 2024-06-17 à(s) 22 26 10_03e5fdfe](https://github.com/TailUFPB/ZoomAI/assets/100447684/00cece69-ba1a-46ec-86ee-51dfb9eb84cf)

-### Overview

-This project allows users to generate and manipulate images based on textual and visual inputs.
-The pipeline leverages models such as ChatGPT for prompt generation and Stable Diffusion for image inpainting and generation.
-The core steps involve taking user inputs, generating prompts, and producing final images.

-### Components
 1. User Input: The pipeline accepts two types of inputs from users:
 * Text Input: User-provided text describing the desired image.
 * Image Input: User-provided image to be used as a reference.